Government watchdog report finds FBI, Capitol Police identified but didn't share "credible threats" before Jan. 6

 The tip, which the Secret Service also obtained from its Denver Field Office, revealed the individual flew with others to Washington D.C. "on January 5, 2021" to incite violence.
 According to the report, the Secret Service interviewed the individual and his son when they arrived in Washington, D.C., and investigated whether they were traveling with "loaded weapons."
 Capitol Police also attempted to locate the individual using "cell phone pings."

 According to the report, investigators from the U.S. Department of Homeland Security reviewed a tip a day before the Jan.
-6 attacks that revealed an individual had "staked out parking lots of federal buildings to determine how to bring firearms into D.C. at January 6th events."
+6 attacks about an individual who had "staked out parking lots of federal buildings to determine how to bring firearms into D.C. at January 6th events."

 The report also indicates there was a threat against the D.C. water system between Dec.
 16, 2020 - Jan.
 4, 2021.
 Information about the threat was obtained by the Architect of the Capitol and was shared with the Capitol Police.